anaice/avisa-api-ruby/README.md

 AvisaAPI has a rate limit of **240 requests per minute**.
 The client will raise `AvisaApi::RateLimitError` when this limit is exceeded.

-**Important:** Sending too many messages in a short period may trigger WhatsApp's anti-spam measures and temporarily restrict your account.
+**Important:** Sending too many messages in a short period may trigger WPP's anti-spam measures and temporarily restrict your account.
 Consider implementing delays between messages in production.

 ## Interactive TUI (Terminal User Interface)

-The gem includes a full-featured interactive TUI for testing the WhatsApp API directly from your terminal.
+The gem includes a full-featured interactive TUI for testing the API directly from your terminal.

 ### Running the TUI